 Book Clubs, readings, book signings, storytelling, recitations:

-Runs, Walks and paddles:
+Runs, Walks, biking events and paddles:

 A few senior events: